 CRM implementations entail the same level of organizational change, operational complexity, business risk and technical risk as traditional ERP projects.
 There are several factors that can increase this level of risk, including integration with existing systems, data cleansing and migration, system stability, demand on hardware and networks, system compatibility and deployment options.

-Following are five tips for mitigating risk during a CRM implementation:
+Following are six tips for mitigating risk during a CRM implementation:

 1. Focus on Organizational Change Management

 Most CRM implementation challenges are related to process and change management issues.
 As such, your company should ensure that sales reps are committed to project goals and clearly understand new business processes.

 In our experience, salespeople can be among the most change-resistant employees because of the extra work a CRM implementation creates and the temporary pull from their commission-generating activities.
 A change management plan is critical to mitigating this resistance.

 2. Focus on Business Process Management